beshungh/Sales-Supply-Chain-Analysis/README.md

   region varchar(50),
   customer_id varchar(30),
   product_id varchar(30),
-  CONSTRAINT "FK_returns.product_id"
+  CONSTRAINT FK_returns.product_id
-  FOREIGN KEY ("product_id")
+  FOREIGN KEY (product_id)
-  REFERENCES "products"("product_id"),
+  REFERENCES products(product_id),
-  CONSTRAINT "FK_returns.customer_id"
+  CONSTRAINT FK_returns.customer_id
-  FOREIGN KEY ("customer_id")
+  FOREIGN KEY (customer_id)
-  REFERENCES "customers"("customer_id"),
+  REFERENCES customers(customer_id),
-  CONSTRAINT "FK_returns.order_id"
+  CONSTRAINT FK_returns.order_id
-  FOREIGN KEY ("order_id")
+  FOREIGN KEY (order_id)
-  REFERENCES "orders"("order_id")
+  REFERENCES orders(order_id)
 );
-CREATE INDEX "CK" ON  "returns" ("order_id", "region", "customer_id", "product_id");
+CREATE INDEX CK ON  returns (order_id, region, customer_id, product_id);
 ```

 ### Exploratory Data Analysis in PostgreSQL
  I chose to use an SQL database for exploring the data because the dataset was really big.
 When I tried to delete duplicate values in Excel, it froze because of the dataset's size.
-That's why I decided to use an SQL database, as it can handle large amounts of data easily.
+That's why I decided to use an SQL database, as it can handle
+ large amounts of data easily.
  The EDA involved exploring the Global Superstore dataset to answer Key questions.These key questions were:

   - Which region incur the highest shipping costs, and how does it compare to other regions?
   - What is the average shipping cost for different product categories, and are there any significant variations?